2022 Annual Meeting

 Panel: Climate Change and Conflict

-Chris Grieg, Moderator, Theodora D. ’78 & William H. Walton III ’74 Senior Research Scientist, Princeton University
+Chris Greig, Moderator, Theodora D. ’78 & William H. Walton III ’74 Senior Research Scientist at the Andlinger Center for Energy and the Environment, Princeton University

 Marcus King, Professor of the Practice in Environment and International Affairs, Edmund A. Walsh School of Foreign Service, Georgetown University